VladChat/luggage-scale/blog_src/content/posts/2025/10/how-the-government-shutdown-impacts-travel-abc-news-breaking-news-latest-news-an.md

 A: Enrollment center interviews may be curtailed, and processing can slow, depending on staffing.
 You can submit renewals online; conditional approvals and interview scheduling might take longer than usual.

 Q: How can a battery-free luggage scale help during a shutdown?
 A: It removes a common failure point—dead batteries—on a day when airport lines and counters may already be stretched.
 Weighing your bags at home helps you avoid overweight fees and desk time, letting you head straight to security if you’re traveling carry-on only.
-For guidance on models and use, see our <a href="https://luggage-scale.com/battery-free-luggage-scale">battery-free luggage scale guide</a>.
+For guidance on models and use, see our battery-free luggage scale guide.